 Through original research and convening of the industry’s sharpest minds, NatureVest is developing the intellectual capital necessary to build understanding of the importance of a market for conservation efforts.

 With the global population heading toward 9 billion people by 2050, there is a growing, urgent need to protect natural ecosystems and the resources they provide.
 At the same time, there is insufficient public and philanthropic funding for conservation.
-Recognizing the need to close this funding gap, The Nature Conservancy created NatureVest, its impact capital unit focused on developing conservation investment opportunities for private capital.
+Recognizing the need to close this funding gap, The Nature Conservancy created NatureVest, its conservation investing unit focused on developing conservation investment opportunities for private capital.

-The report details the landscape of conservation impact investing for the first time, and shows that investments in this space are expected to more than triple over the next five years (2014-2018).
-However, the report also found a substantial amount of potential private capital has not been deployed, demonstrating a need for a significantly increased number of risk adjusted investment opportunities.
+This 2014 report documented the first-ever survey of conservation impact investing and revealed a market of approximately $23 billion between 2009-2014.
+While the report found that investments in this space were expected to more than triple between 2014-2018, findings also indicated that a substantial amount of potential private capital had not been deployed, demonstrating a need for a significant increase in the number of risk-adjusted investment opportunities.